Medical expert of the article

 |

-Localized pain that a child describes or points to its place with a finger |
+Localized pain that the child describes or points to with a finger |

 2 |

-Nb !: Systolic BP values may be distorted due to pre- or postoperative hypotension!
+Nb!: Systolic BP values may be distorted due to pre- or postoperative hypotension!

-Modified objective quantitative assessment of pain
+Modified objective quantitative pain assessment

-Modified Objective Pain Score (MOPS) (Wilson GA, M., Doyle E., 1996)
+Modified Objective Pain Score (MOPS) (Wilson GA M., Doyle E., 1996)

-Options |
+Parameters |

 Characteristic |